TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 ##### Step 3.3: Installing Ruby

-We can now (finally) install ruby!
+We can now (finally) install Ruby!
 We recommend using the latest version, which currently is 2.5:

 ~~~bash
 rbenv install 2.5.1 --verbose